-Goulash is an old dish that is believed to have its origins in ancient nomadic times.
-Hungary made it its own when they started cultivating the freshly discovered paprika, as a cheap alternative to pepper.
+Goulash is an old dish that has its origins in ancient nomadic times.
+Hungary made it its own when they started cultivating the freshly discovered paprika spice, as a cheap alternative to pepper.

-At first, it was known as a dish for the poor but it quickly gained popularity as goulash soup is nutritious, cheap to produce and great to take on travels with you.
-Goulash soup only arrived in Germany at the end of the 19th century.
+The Hungarian goulash soup recipe only arrived in Germany at the end of the 19th century.
 It has established itself as a military dish.
 In the first world war, the “Gulaschkanone” (Goulash cannon) was created. [source Wikipedia]

 What is the German “Gulaschkanone” (Goulashcannon)?